marco-a/TIL/README.md

 10.08.2017 - PHP's `session_start()` can return `true` even when the session was not created.
 Workaround: create a value and save it to disk to check if the disk storage is sufficient.

-13.08.2017 - `return`ing in a `finally` block causes the Exception to be 'swallowed': *A function can either throw an exception or return a value but not both.*
+13.08.2017 - `return`ing in a `finally` block causes an exception to be 'swallowed': **A function can either throw an exception or return a value but not both.**

 ## General commands